-When you are first hired at CSU Stanislaus, the array of the services, offices, and campus policies may seem to bit bewildering.
+When you are first hired at Stanislaus State, the array of the services, offices, and campus policies may seem to bit bewildering.
 Even seasoned faculty may be unaware of some of the standard procedures and resources on campus.
 Whether you are concerned about fundamental issues, such as such cashing a check, getting an office key, or finding out when you are paid, check the Survival Guide, or ask your department chair.

 Student Health Center

 The Student Health Center offers a comprehensive range of primary care services and health education programs to all registered students.
 Totally funded through the mandatory health fee and nationally accredited through the Accreditation Association for Ambulatory Health Care (AAAHC), the Student Health Center endeavors to provide high-quality, convenient, affordable, personalized and confidential health care.
 Over 3⁄4 of our patients are seen on the same day as the request for service and our patient satisfaction rating continually ranks among the top 1or 2 of all CSU campus health centers.
 Typically, there are no to minimal charges for office visits.
 Medications and diagnostic tests (x-rays, laboratory tests, EKG's) are at markedly reduced prices.

 A variety of health care professionals such as doctors, nurse practitioners, nurses, medical assistants, pharmacists, clinical laboratory scientists, health educators, and medical clerical personnel staff both the Health Center and the satellite clinic in Stockton.
 In caring for the whole student, the staff strives to enhance students' physical and emotional wellness to contribute to their academic and career success.
 Through our programs, services and developmental approach to health care, we envision a complimentary role with faculty in educating and promoting an optimal level of wellness on campus.